 In previous years we have concluded that NHS Lothian has well developed governance arrangements in place, including an effective Assurance Framework for the Board and its main governance committees.
-The board made minimal changes to governance arrangements as a result of COVID-19, seeking to maintain efficient and effective governance during the pandemic.
-However, Board meetings have not been held in public since April 2020.
+NHS Lothian made minimal changes to governance arrangements as a result of COVID-19, seeking to maintain efficient and effective governance during the pandemic.
+However, Board meetings have not been held in public since April 2020 (with remote access made available to the public during the pandemic to support scrutiny and transparency).